-A: Each outstanding class D unit will convert upon the request of the holder into one common unit upon approval of the proposal and those new common units will be listed on the New York Stock Exchange.
+A: Each outstanding class D unit will convert upon the request of the holder into one common unit and those new common units will be listed on the New York Stock Exchange.

 Q: WHAT HAPPENS IF THE LISTING PROPOSAL IS NOT APPROVED?